How much does a funeral cost?

 If you’re wondering who will pay for the funeral if there’s no money, please let us know as soon as possible, as there may be government help available to support you.

-If your loved one was a key worker and has died from coronavirus, you may qualify for support from Co-op Funeralcare's Hardship Fund.
+If your loved one has died from coronavirus, you may qualify for support from Co-op Funeralcare's Hardship Fund.

 How to pay for the funeral